Loop engineering

 The term and framework come from Peter Steinberger, Boris Cherny, and Addy Osmani’s paper Loop Engineering: The Anthropic Playbook for Designing Systems That Prompt Your Agents.

 Loop engineering builds on prompt/context and harness engineering.
 Context engineering curates what a model sees on one turn.
-Agent harness builds a machine for running one or more agents.
+Harness engineering builds a machine for running one or more agents.
 Loop engineering sits a level above the harness.
 It designs a system that decides when and how often an agent runs, often with agents prompting other agents, rather than a human managing the turns.

 As per the original paper, loop engineering decomposes the design of a recurring agent system into five concerns:

-• Discovery: Finding what work needs to be done — scanning a queue, an inbox, a repository, or a schedule for items that warrant a run.
+• Discovery: Finding what work needs to be done, eg. scanning a queue, an inbox, a repository, or a schedule for items that warrant a run.

 • Verification: Checking the quality of an iteration’s output before it is acted on or trusted.